Blog ComparisonsCanny Pricing 2026: Is It Worth It?

 Short answer: If you're an enterprise, then maybe.
 If you're anyone else, then no.

-Longer answer: Canny is more intuitive and modern than many original big feedback platforms meant for larger companies.
-That’s why it’s a good alternative for enterprises.
+Longer answer: Canny is more intuitive than many original big feedback platforms meant for larger companies.
+That’s why it can be a good choice for enterprises.

 Featurebase is one of the best affordable Canny alternatives, offering all the same features and even more.
 It comes with a Free Plan that allows unlimited posts.
 You can automatically migrate over from Canny in seconds, so there's no downside to trying it. 👇